Search for a Room

 Ride to Fun!
 This state-of-the-art bus system connects accommodations and Niagara Falls tourist areas.
 WEGO is a unique partnership between The City of Niagara Falls and The Niagara Parks Commission to provide integrated bus service to our visitors.

 WEGO will deliver a seamless connection between tourist attractions within the city and Niagara Parks as well as other parts of the city, helping you to experience all that this world-class destination has to offer.
-WEGO is fully accessible and will operate year-round, giving easy, convenient service to travelers from around the globe who visit Niagara Falls.
+WEGO is fully accessible and will operate year-round, giving easy, convenient service to travellers from around the globe who visit Niagara Falls.
 At Niagara Parks, WEGO replaces the familiar fleet of People Mover buses which have operated seasonally for over 26 years.

 WEGO - Routes